februu/minecraft-resources/README.md

 I also recommend using [Invisible Item Frames](https://modrinth.com/resourcepack/invisible-item-frames) and [Fresh Animations](https://www.curseforge.com/minecraft/texture-packs/fresh-animations).
 If you use sodium, you'll need to install [Entity Model Features](https://modrinth.com/mod/entity-model-features) & [Entity Texture Features](https://www.curseforge.com/minecraft/mc-mods/entity-texture-features-fabric) mods for latter to work properly.

+## Febru Mod Packs

+In `modpacks` folder you can find modpacks made by me.
+They mostly consist of QoL mods with couple of new features (new blocks, new biomes etc) as I really want the packs to stay as close as possible to the original Minecraft feel.
+You can download and import the modpacks using Modrinth Launcher.
+Credits for all the mods used in the packs go to original mods creators.

+### DrafuPack [2k25 Edition] 1.21.4

+The mods for this one were carefully picked by me and [@DragoonXVIII](https://github.com/DragoonXVIII) for our own survival server.
+They mostly focus on world generation - adding new biomes and new structures.
+There are also some QoL changes that will make your life much better.

 ## Febru Server Dockerfiles

 In this repo you can find two dockerfiles: `Dockerfile.fabric` and `Dockerfile.purpur`.
 You can use them to build docker images for [Fabric Server](https://fabricmc.net/use/server/) or my beloved [Purpur](https://purpurmc.org/).
 The commands to build both images and run them as containers are provided below.